 Physically handling an item in person, at auction or at a fair, is second to none - even the smell can influence a purchase - but you have to be in the right place at the right time.
 Online auctions allow you to buy from the comfort of your own home as well as securing items you might otherwise miss.

 Capitalising on ten years collecting experience, phil-comics started trading on eBay in August 2002.
-Twelve years on, with thousands of satisfied and repeat customers worldwide, with our own website, phil-comics auctions are leading online British comic book auctioneers.
+Sixteen years on, with thousands of satisfied and repeat customers worldwide, with our own website, phil-comics auctions are leading online British comic book auctioneers.